Search

 STUDY HYPOTHESIS AND DESCRIPTION

 The hallmark symptom of ME/CFS is the flu-like worsening of symptoms after physical, mental, or emotional exertion.
-This is known as post exertional malaise (PEM).
-The study expands on a previously-awarded proposal to thoroughly explore the underlying pathophysiology of PEM.
+This is known as post-exertional malaise (PEM).

 Dysfunction of the mitochondria has demonstrated decreased ability to use oxygen during exercise and possible interference in energy production.
+The researchers will investigate mitochondrial dysfunction during PEM in a biopsy of the vastus lateralis, one of the four major muscles in the anterior thigh.
 The impact of PEM on ventilatory and pulmonary gas exchange measures will also be assessed.

-With this data, the researchers will compare measures within and between groups to demonstrate the effect of PEM in ME/CFS patients due to exercise.
+With this data, the researchers will compare measures within and between groups to demonstrate the effect of PEM in ME/CFS patients due to exertion.

 OBJECTIVES